Dr. Joshua Jackson

 Dr. Cassidy Briggs

 Dr. Cassidy Briggs is a Montana native, hailing from Grass Range.
 She holds a BA in Biology from Johns Hopkins University, earned her DVM and Certificate in Global Animal Health from Washington State University, and is certified in veterinary acupuncture through IVAS.
 After working for several years in Broadway theatrical management, she returned home to pursue a career as a veterinarian and has never looked back!
-Along with her partner and her Australian Shepherd, Jackson, she enjoys hiking, skiing, yoga, knitting, and all the other adventures Missoula has to offer.
+Along with her partner, Travis, son Gage, and her Australian Shepherd, Jackson, she enjoys hiking, skiing, yoga, knitting, and all the other adventures Missoula has to offer.

 Dr. Rebecca Kerscher